bcgov/GDX-Analytics/examples/vue_js_tracker/README.md

 This project is built using Vue.js 3, utilizing Vite Service, along with Vue Router for client-side routing.
 It is compatible with Node.js version 20.19+, 22.12+ or higher.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.

+See the official Vite documentation here: https://vite.dev/guide/

 ## To run this application

-From the root of the application, run the following commands to install dependencies and serve the application.
+From the root of the application, run the following commands to install dependencies and start the application.
 This will serve the application from localhost.

 ### Install the project dependencies in the node_modules folder